What is it?

 For this activity, pose a question and give students a few minutes to think about the question and then write down their response.
 Then have students pair up and share their ideas.
 You can do pairing activities on Zoom via break-out rooms during synchronous meetings.
 Students can also share responses via the Zoom chat function or a Canvas thread with other students in the class.

-- 5. “You are the professor” Question Creation:
+- 5. “You are the Professor” Question Creation:

 - Assign groups to create questions that help check for understanding of concepts.
 Students can do this synchronously via Zoom during discussion sections or asynchronously via a shared Google doc through the “Collaborations” tab on Canvas.
 If they come up with good questions, you might share them with the instructor as possible exam questions.

-- 6. Role playing:
+- 6. Role Playing:

 Ask students to “act out” a position or argument to get a better idea of the concepts and theories being discussed.
 Role-playing exercises can range from the simple to the complex (e.g., skeptic, community member, scientist, historical figure, etc.).
-They can do this during a live video discussion session, or you could ask students to record and submit videos of them speaking from the perspective of the assigned role.
+They can do this during a live video discussion session, or you could ask students to record and submit videos of themselves speaking from the perspective of the assigned role.
 If you choose to do this, keep in mind that students will have varying degrees of access and familiarity with technology.
 It would be wise to provide an alternative activity if they are unable to produce a video such as submitting a script or a “letter to the editor” written from the perspective of that role.

 - 7. Jigsaw Discussion:

 Divide the class into small groups, each of which is assigned a different task.
 For example, each group might be asked to summarize the key points of one article or solve a different equation.
 Each group completes their task.
 Then, new groups are formed, each composed of one member from each of the original groups (so all group members in the new group have completed a different task).
 Students then take turns presenting their work to the rest of the group, synchronously or asynchronously.
 In this exercise, each student is an ‘expert’ in one task and exposed to all other tasks.
-Again, you could facilitate this using breakout groups via Zoom during a synchronously discussion section or asynchronously via shared Google docs.
+Again, you could facilitate this using breakout groups via Zoom during a synchronous discussion section or asynchronously via shared Google docs.

-Active learning activities for remote teaching:
+Technology to support active learning activities for remote teaching:

 - Screen sharing during synchronous, Zoom meetings: